fbef0102/L4D1_2-Plugins/gamemode-based_configs/readme.md

 	* Execute different cfg file based on gamemode or mutatuion when
 		* Map change
 		* Gamemode/Mutation change
-		* It is called after the "exec sourcemod.cfg" command and after all AutoExecConfig() exec commands have been executed.
+		* This is called right after OnMapStart() but any time before OnConfigsExecuted().
+After the "exec sourcemod.cfg"command and all AutoExecConfig() exec commands have been added to the ServerCommand() buffer.
 	* Cfg files are in ```cfg\sourcemod\gamemode_cvars\xxxxx.cfg```
 		* xxxxx is gamemode or mutation name
 	* [L4D2 all mutations](https://developer.valvesoftware.com/wiki/L4D2_Decrypted_mutations)